csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

+Technology Stack

+- Python as the Backend
+- Slack Bolt SDK for Python as the entry point to Slack's API
+- TODO as the Database entry

 TODO